 What they do: ICRC and the Ukrainian Red Cross Society provide mental health and educational services, food initiatives and infrastructure repair.

-What you can do: Monetary donations help hospitals, schools and community centers, and engineers and doctors as they help people access clean water and repair homes damaged by war.
-Donate through PayPal or with a credit card on the ICRC website: icrc.org/en/donate.
+What you can do: Monetary donations help hospitals, schools and community centers, and engineers and doctors as they address the war’s physical and emotional toll.
+Donate on the ICRC website: icrc.org/en/donate/ukraine